sertit/eoreader/docs/custom.md

 If you know them, it is best to give **EOReader** all the data you know about your stack:

 - `name`: product name.
 If not provided, the filename will be used
-- `acquisition_datetime`: product acquisition datetime.
+- `datetime`: product acquisition datetime.
 If not provided, the datetime of the creation of the object will be used
 - `constellation`: product constellation.
 If not provided, `CUSTOM` will be set.
 Either a string of a `Constellation` enum.
 - `product_type`: product type.
 If not provided, `CUSTOM` will be set.
-- `default_resolution`: product default resolution.
+- `resolution`: product default resolution.
 If not provided, the stack resolution will be used.

 For optical products, two additional keyword can be set to compute the hillshade band: